nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 ## Prohibition of Certain Acts

-Under section 121 //TMA// a trade mark owner may prohibit certain acts in relation to the use of the trade mark and the doing of any of these acts in the course of trade also constitutes trade mark infringement.
+Under section 121 _TMA_ a trade mark owner may prohibit certain acts in relation to the use of the trade mark and the doing of any of these acts in the course of trade also constitutes trade mark infringement.
 This provision operates if the registered owner of the trade mark has caused to be displayed on the registered goods a *notice of prohibition* as to any of the following matters:

   * Applying the trade mark to the goods, or using the trade mark in physical relation to the goods, after the state, condition, get-up or packaging in which they were originally offered to the public has been altered;
   * Altering, or partially removing or obliterating, any representation of the trade mark applied to registered goods or used in physical relation to them;